 A by-election is called if a vacancy occurs in a single-member ward where votes were counted using the simple preferential system.

 A by-election must be held within 100 days of the vacancy occurring.
 When it’s necessary to avoid a clash with the Christmas/New Year holiday period, a by-election may be held up to 150 days after the vacancy occurs.

 In a by-election, a complete election is conducted for the ward.
 This involves a new nomination process and voters casting votes in the same way as in a general election.

-A countback is a method for filling vacancies in multiple-member constituencies where votes were counted using proportional representation.
+A countback is a method for filling vacancies in multiple-member constituencies.

 The Victorian Electoral Commission website contains more information about by-elections and countbacks.